AloiDavide/Endless-Speculation-test/src/site/notes/Blue Truths/Rondo of Magic and Rhymes.md

 > ---
 > Leads:
 > - If the truth about what transpired on Rokkenjima were to be revealed, that means Battler will have won and the black box will be broken.
-> - The framing of the [[Bottled letters in the future\|Bottled letters in the future]] would suggest that Legend is yet another letter, but who says that any of them recount the real story?
+> - The framing of the [[Bottled letters\|Bottled letters]] would suggest that Legend is yet another letter, but who says that any of them recount the real story?
 { #d60ecf}